Andycko/Craft-3-Automated-Update-Script/README.md

 ### 5. Run it
   * Finaly navigate to the folder, where all your websites live and run the script by typing `craft3updater`

+### 6. Success
+  * If everything worked and the updates were successful, you should have an **"Updated Craft CMS & Plugins"** commit on your local & remote repository.
+Make sure to have `composer update` ran on your staging/develop server to ensure all the updates are installed there as well.

+## Thank you for using my script, feel free to make any tweaks to it so it suits your own needs.